Last updated: April 19, 2026

 Climbing

 Foster Falls is a well-known sport-climbing destination, with routes on the sandstone cliff bands ringing the gorge.
-The climbing is managed in coordination with the Southeastern Climbers Coalition.
+The climbing is managed in coordination with the Southeastern Climbers Coalition (SCC), a nonprofit that works to preserve climbing access on public and private lands.
+The sandstone walls provide a range of difficulty levels and attract climbers from across the Southeast.

 Denny Cove